brightcove/hot-shots/README.md

 ## Errors

+As usual, callbacks will have an error as their first parameter.
+You can have an error in both the message and close callbacks.

 In the event that there is a socket error, `hot-shots` will allow this error to bubble up.
 If you would like to catch the errors, just attach a listener to the socket property on the instance.

 ```javascript